ajjaic/algorepo/README.md

 algorepo
 ========

-An implementation of important algorithms and datastructures
+A python implementation of important algorithms and datastructures